Blake P. Sercye is a litigator focusing his practice on white-collar investigations, compliance, and defense, and complex commercial litigation.

 Mr. Sercye is active in several civic and community organizations.
-He serves as chair for Chicago's Zoning Board of Appeals, a body charged with reviewing land use issues that pertain to the Chicago Zoning Ordinance, including proposed variations from the zoning code, special uses that require review to determine compatibility with adjacent properties, and appeals of decisions made by the Zoning Administrator.
-Additionally, Mr. Sercye serves as treasurer for the Illinois Medical District Commission, a land-use board governing the second-largest medical district in the country located on Chicago’s Near West Side.
-He is also a member of the Chicago West Side Branch of the NAACP and Phi Beta Sigma Fraternity, Inc.
+He serves as chair for Chicago's Zoning Board of Appeals, a body charged with reviewing land use issues that pertain to the Chicago Zoning Ordinance including proposed variations from the zoning code, special uses that require review to determine compatibility with adjacent properties, and appeals of decisions made by the Zoning Administrator.
+Mr. Sercye previously served as president of the Illinois Medical District Commission, a land-use board governing the second-largest medical district in the country located on Chicago’s Near West Side.
+He is also a member of Phi Beta Sigma Fraternity, Inc.

 Mr. Sercye earned his J.D. from the University of Chicago Law School, where he was a member of The University of Chicago Legal Forumand the Black Law Students Association.
 He received his A.B. in politics with honors from Princeton University.
 He is admitted to practice in Illinois and the U.S. District Court for the Northern District of Illinois.